ecadlabs/signatory/docs/jwt_auth.md

 The diagram represents a sequence of interactions between a client and a Signatory service, which appears to be a service that handles cryptographic signing operations.
 Here is a breakdown of the sequence of interactions:

-1. The client provides its credentials to the Signatory service.
-2. The Signatory service verifies the credentials provided by the client.
-3. If the credentials are valid, the Signatory service creates a JSON Web Token (JWT) and sends it to the client.
-4. The client stores the JWT for later use.
-5. The client requests a signing operation from the Signatory service, and includes the JWT in the request.
-6. The Signatory service validates the JWT signature and checks the claims in the JWT (such as the public key, roles, and permissions).
-7. If the JWT is valid and the client is authorized, the Signatory service signs the operation with its private key and sends the signed operation back to the client.
-8. If the JWT is invalid or the client is unauthorized, the Signatory service sends an access denied error message to the client.

 ```mermaid
 sequenceDiagram
     participant Client